Shredder (Teenage Mutant Ninja Turtles): Family

 Shredder's family is presented in three episodes.
 In the episode "Shredder's Mom", Shredder's mother Miyoko helps Shredder and Krang in an attempt to destroy the world's climate.
 In this episode, Miyoko first learns of her son's criminal activities and proves herself to be villainous.
 However, she constantly treats Shredder like a baby, until he gets fed up with it and transports her back to her retirement home.
 In the episode "My Brother, the Bad Guy", it is revealed that Oroku Saki has a younger brother, Kazuo who works as a police lieutenant in Tokyo.
 Kazuo and the Turtles try to join forces to stop one of Shredder's plans, but his fervent respect for the law clashes with the Turtles' "whatever it takes" attitude.
 Finally, the episode "The Legend of Koji" features Saki's distant ancestor Oroku Sancho, who lived in Japan in 1583.
 He is the leader of a small clan, and every bit as wicked as his descendant.
 When Shredder offers to help him find magical relics that would provide him with power and wealth, Sancho takes Shredder's information, then betrays him and orders his men to kill him.
 However, Sancho is also a coward, and when he breaks down in the face of danger, his men abandon him.

 This family tree leads to a bit of confusion regarding whether Shredder's given name is Oroku and his last name Saki (as indicated by the fact his brother shares the name Saki), or the other way around (as indicated by the fact his ancestor's last name is Oroku).
-This question is never resolved on the show, although Mirage comics adds more evidence for Oroku being the family name; Saki's brother is "Oroku Nagi".
+This question is never resolved on the show, although Mirage comics adds more evidence for Oroku being the family name; Saki's elder brother is "Oroku Nagi".
 This follows Japanese naming conventions, which place the family name before an individual's given name.